LINKS of interest to book collectors

 An American based daily update on all aspects of the book trade, authors, news, publications and even scandal.

-Monotype machine type-casting: the bee's knees of printing, as Pat Randle, son of John, is the bee' knees of printers!
+Monotype machine type-casting: the bee's knees of printing, as Pat Randle, son of John, is the bee's knees of printers!

 Letterpress printers offering training courses.